-Drink driving (also referred to as a DUI), is one of the most serious traffic offences a person can find themselves charged with.
+Drink driving (also referred to as a DUI or driving UIL), is one of the most serious traffic offences a person can find themselves charged with.
 In Queensland unlike other states there is a mandatory requirement to disqualify a person’s drivers licence no matter what the personal circumstances are or the affect a disqualification will have on a person and their family.

 What level of alcohol will see me charged with drink driving?

 In general, the higher the BAC reading the worse the punishment.
 In Queensland the drink driving offences are usually separated into low range drink driving that being below .1, mid-range drink driving that being a reading between .1 and .149 and high range drink driving (also called a DUI or UIL) which is anything above .15.

 Below is a table with the applicable BAC limits: